-Flexible Workspace units will line the perimeters of the site on Plot 1 and 5 where these types of work environment will benefit from the quieter
+Flexible Workspace units will line the perimeters of the site on Plot 1 and 5 where these types of work environment will benefit from the guieter environment here.

 Smaller pavilion buildings are important to placemaking and should house bar and bistro functions to draw people into the site.